 B.A. in Human Development — Boston College

-Nancy Burgoyne, Ph.D., is the chief clinical officer and vice president of Clinical Services at the Family Institute at Northwestern University.
-Dr. Burgoyne is a licensed clinical psychologist and a marriage and family therapist.
-Dr. Burgoyne is part of the teaching faculty in the Marriage and Family Therapy program in the Center for Applied Psychological and Family Studies, and is a clinical lecturer in the Department of Psychology at Northwestern University.
+Nancy Burgoyne, Ph.D., is the chief clinical officer at The Family Institute at Northwestern University.
+Dr. Burgoyne is a licensed clinical psychologist and a family therapist.
+Dr. Burgoyne is part of the teaching faculty in the Marriage and Family Therapy program in the Center for Applied Psychological and Family Studies at Northwestern University.

 Dr. Burgoyne is a practicing clinician who abides by the scientist-practitioner model.
 Her clinical interests include:

 - life stage transitions, including adolescent adjustment, emerging adults, adult children and parent relationship issues,

 - personal/existential/identity exploration,

 - cultural transition,

 - systemically focused family of origin work,

 - and post-divorce co-parenting.